-Here’s a nice little repair and power supply overhaul I recently made on a lovely Krell KAV-280p preamplifier.
+Here’s a nice little repair and overhaul I recently did on a lovely Krell KAV-280p preamplifier.
 Let’s call this the first article in #Krellmonth!

 The modest Krell KAV-280p may not be a high-end preamplifier in Krell terms like the Krell KRC-HR or Krell PAM-7, but what it lacks in tech and high-end parts, it makes up for in solid build quality and the durability that older Krell products are known for.
 And before you ask, no I don’t know exactly what #Krellmonth is, but let’s just say I hope to figure that out and write a couple more articles as part of it.